-After infiltrating local anesthesia, the surgeon will create tiny incisions to remove superficial veins.
+After infiltrating local anesthesia, the surgeon will utilize ambulatory phlebectomy to create tiny incisions to remove superficial veins.
 This effectively treats bulging varicose veins and will leave minimal or no scarring.
 No stitches are needed to close the opening as they are tiny.

 Post-treatment we recommend that graduated compression stockings be worn 24 hours a day (yes that means you even shower and sleep in them) for 7 days.
 Patients can take ibuprofen for mild post-procedure pain and inflammation.
 It is also encouraged to walk each day in order to speed recovery.
 These stockings steadily put pressure on the legs, helping veins promote blood to flow more efficiently.

 The Benefit of Vein Treatments

 Having veins treated can get rid of any pain or swelling, thereby helping the patient become more active.

 Varicose veins can cause pain which can get worse over time.
 By removing varicose veins at the source, pain is eliminated as well.

 Patients feel better about their appearance after a vein removal treatment.
 Clothing options won’t be limited anymore, helping improve one’s self-confidence.

 What Is The Difference Between Varicose And Spider Veins?